hikmatfarhat-ndu/csc325-lectures/projects/sched-deadline/Readme.md

 # Dynamic Programming (25 pts)

 When the duration is not a unit time for all the tasks the greedy strategy does not always give the optimal solution.
-Design a dyanmic programming strategy to obtain the optimal solution.
+Design a dynamic programming strategy to obtain the optimal solution.
 Write your code in the function `dp_solve` in the same file.
 As in the previous note you should not modify main or the signature of the functions.
 The function `dp_solve` should return the profit table for the optimal solution.